 Review of Contract

-As early as practical in the calendar year in which the Superintendent's contract expires, the Board will meet to consider the performance and to consider whether to renew the Superintendent's contract.
+As early as practical in the calendar year in which the Superintendent's contract expires, the Board may meet to consider the performance and to consider whether to renew the Superintendent's contract.
 This provision shall not be interpreted as prohibiting the Board from reviewing the Superintendent’s performance and considering the renewal of the Superintendent’s contract at an earlier date as may be permitted by law.

 The Board may grant an extension of the Superintendent’s contract as permitted by law.